 One of its major downfalls is that it doesn’t include a library for graphical user interfaces which are the most common interaction between end-users and any device with a screen.

-At 2.70%, the Go programming language market share is well above that of Java.
+The Go programming language market share is well above that of Java.
 All in all, Go has become one of the most popular programming languages and is commonly used for applications such as Netflix, Uber, and Twitch.
-The average annual salary for a Go programmer is $110,456.
+The average annual salary for a Go programmer is $123,400 (Zip Recruiter).

 Dart, developed by Google, is a client-optimized language for apps on multiple platforms.
 It is considered a great first language because of its flexibility and the fact that it is pretty easy to learn.
 It is also used by Flutter, and it can be run on both Android and iOS.